-Food Inflation in Japan averaged 2.62 percent from 1971 until 2021, reaching an all time high of 31.60 percent in February of 1974 and a record low of -3.70 percent in November of 1999.
+Food Inflation in Japan averaged 2.59 percent from 1971 until 2022, reaching an all time high of 31.60 percent in February of 1974 and a record low of -3.70 percent in November of 1999.
 This page provides the latest reported value for - Japan Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Japan Food Inflation - values, historical data and charts - was last updated on June of 2021.
+Japan Food Inflation - values, historical data and charts - was last updated on August of 2022.

 Food Inflation in Japan is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Japan Food Inflation is projected to trend around 0.40 percent in 2023 and 1.90 percent in 2024, according to our econometric models.